 NES seeks to contract wherever possible through the national frameworks, noting the requirement of suppliers to demonstrate their commitment to the realisation of community benefits.
-An example of this is the use of the Scottish Government's collaborative Publishing, Print, Design and Associated Services Framework (PPDAS) Agreement which was awarded to APS Group Scotland on a single supplier basis on 1st October 2014.
+An example of this is the use of the Scottish Government's collaborative Publishing, Print, Design and Associated Services Framework (PPDAS) Agreement which was awarded to APS Group Scotland on a single supplier basis on 1st April 2019.
 We note their commitment to Community Benefits through their supply chain and their provision of modern apprentices and undergraduate programme.

-As mentioned in section 3.3, contract renewals for such services as Catering have now offered NES the ability to pay the Living Wage and forthcoming awards for Cleaning across the NES estate will follow the same route.
+As mentioned in section 3.3, services such as Catering have now offered NES the ability to pay the Living Wage and with the award of a new NES-wide cleaning contract in 2019/20 we have maintained this standard.

 The NES Mobile Skills Unit (MSU) spends between 1-2 weeks at 18 different venues throughout Scotland each year.
 A variety of skills can be taught onboard, depending on the needs of the staff in the local area.
 These range from immediate life support for trauma victims, airway management, suturing and multi-agency emergency scenarios.
 In addition to training NHS staff, the mobile skills unit has also become a focus for training local communities using simulation.
-For example, 'Heartstart' is a common cross-community programme, training people to undertake CPR training and how to use defibrillators.
-We also foster our links with third sector by using the MSU to disseminate the opportunities for training carers and others providing support in health and social care.
+In 2019/20, the MSU had a total of 35 visits - 27 for training plus 4 faculty development courses and 4 conferences.
+It facilitated the training of 1104 people (954 NHS, 45 Emergency services (coastguard, fire, police) and 105 others - mainly armed forces.
+It also visited two prisons for staff training.

-4.4 Promoting Compliance with the Health & Safety at Work etc. Act 1974 performance of the Services to ensure that the Services are designed and performed so as to be safe and without risk to the health and safety of persons using them and requires the provision of information to demonstrate this.
+4.4 Promoting Compliance with the Health & Safety at Work etc. Act 1974

+NES procurement documentation makes explicit reference to the requirement for suppliers to declare that all necessary tests and examinations have been made or will be made prior to performance of the Services to ensure that the Services are designed and performed so as to be safe and without risk to the health and safety of persons using them and requires the provision of information to demonstrate this.
 NES also requires to be indemnified against all direct losses incurred as a health and safety breach and reserves the right to reject suppliers for health and safety breaches.